 The buyer must pay VAT at the rates that apply on the day of the auction.

 11. Auctioneers Margin Scheme

 This scheme allows auctioneers to sell items without VAT on the hammer price.
 The buyer then pays an amount equivalent to VAT.
 This amount cannot be refunded and is not shown separately on the invoice.

 Buyers must pay in full before their purchases can be released to them.

-Invoices that are not paid within seven days will incur storage charges at £1 per lot per day, charged from the date of the sale.
+Invoices that are not paid within seven days will incur storage charges. (see 19.
+Storage and Colelction).
 During this time PA do not accept responsibility for damage or loss of stored items.
 All storage charges must be paid in full before purchases can be released.